davdis/summarizer-api-sqlite/README.md

 If summarization fails, the error is logged and stored in the document.
 The status is set to FAILED, and clients can see the error and retry by re-submitting the same (name, URL).
 - Stateless API:
 Each request is independent, and state is stored in the database and Redis, making it easy to scale horizontally (add more API workers).

+## Database Connection Pool Limitations

+This application uses SQLAlchemy with a connection pool to manage database connections.
+The default configuration (see `app/db.py`) is:

+- `pool_size=100`: Maximum number of persistent connections.
+- `max_overflow=200`: Additional connections allowed above the pool size.
+- `pool_timeout=120`: Seconds to wait for a connection before raising an error.

+**Important:**
+Ensure your database server is configured to allow at least `pool_size + max_overflow` (300) concurrent connections.
+Exceeding this limit will result in connection timeouts and errors.

+You can adjust these values in `app/db.py` to fit your database server's capacity.